Shin-NiL/Godot-Android-Admob-Plugin/README.md

 ```
 adb logcat -s godot
 ```
-* _AdMob Java Singleton not found_: this plugin is Android only, so the AdMob Java singleton will only exists on the Android platform.
-In other words, you will be able to run it on an Android device (or emulator) only, it will not work on editor or on another platform.
+* _AdMob Java Singleton not found_:
+    1. this plugin is Android only, so the AdMob Java singleton will only exists on the Android platform.
+In other words, you will be able to run it on an Android device (or emulator) only, it will not work on editor or on another platform;
+    2. make sure you checked the _Use Custom Build_ and _Godot Ad Mob_ options in the export window.

 * Error code 3 (_ERROR_CODE_NO_FILL_) is a common issue with Admob, but out of the scope to this plugin.
 Here's the description on the API page: [ERROR_CODE_NO_FILL: The ad request was successful, but no ad was returned due to lack of ad inventory.](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest.html#ERROR_CODE_NO_FILL)